Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/basic_pro.md

   - [ ] Security chain and lock (if deploying in places where theft may be an issue)

+- [ ] Pack Mothbox for travel to the field.
+  - [ ] (Optional) If you are travelling far, you can turn the battery switch OFF.
+  - [ ] Connect Lids.
+Attach the front and back lids to protect it during travel.

 ## Deployment in the Field

 - [ ] Check device is ready to Activate.